JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Finite State Machine/README.md

   return state;
 }
 ```
-I then added a method which checked which state the lifting mechanism was in and performed the correct actions accordingly:
+I then added a method that checked which state the lifting mechanism was currently in and performed the correct actions accordingly:
 ```java
 switch(state) {
   case HOME: